 - Full-Arch fixed hybrid with 4-5 implants: $30-35k

 - Full-Arch fixed hybrid with 6 implants: $35-40k

-- Full-Arch fixed imlant-supported bridge: $40-50 k (including necessary bone grafting)
+- Full-Arch fixed imlant-supported bridge(pink-free): $40-50 k (depending on the scope of the necessary bone grafting)

 From the total fee, all laboratory fees, restorative components, and surgical components are deducted.
 The remaining profit is then shared 50% between your office and ours.
 Simple, easy, and transparent.